The Top Free Virtual Sales Tools You Need to Try

 - Do I need to spend less time in the CRM and more time selling?
 Look for learning resources that will help you become more efficient.

-We’ll get into the different types of tools for salespeople—and the free versions we recommend—in the section below.
+In the section below, we’ll get into the different types of tools for salespeople—and the free versions we recommend.

 The Best Free Virtual Selling Tools

 The best free sales tools for virtual selling will differ depending on your goals.
 That’s why it’s key to identify any gaps in your sales cycle.
 If you do a good job of matching the tool to the need, you can take your selling game to the next level.
 We’ve broken the best free virtual selling tools into sections below.

 List-building tools are free sales prospecting tools that help you find people to call, conduct account research, or locate the contact information of known prospects.
 Here are some of the best sales prospecting tools you can use for free:

 - Clearbit (free version): Easily track down hard-to-find email addresses straight from your inbox with their free Gmail and Outlook plugins.

 - Crunchbase (7-day free trial): Find funding reports and track companies in your target market.

 - Datanyze (90-day free trial): Free Chrome extension for scanning websites to see the company’s revenue, employees, and technology providers.

 - GetProspect (free version): Email finder and LinkedIn profile locator that enables you to search for up to 100 contacts monthly.